Commissioners - Board of Game Commissioners to Meet

-On Monday, September 22, beginning at 8:30 a.m., the Board will hear public comment and agency staff reports.
+On Monday, April 4, beginning at 8:30 a.m., the Board will hear any public comments followed by Game Commission staff reports.
 Doors open at 7:45 a.m.
-Individuals interested in offering public testimony – limited to five minutes – can begin to register at 7:45 a.m. on a first-come, first-to-speak basis.
+Individuals interested in offering public testimony – limited to five minutes – on a first-come, first-to-speak basis.
 PowerPoint presentations will not be permitted during public comment.

-On Tuesday, September 23, beginning at 8:30 a.m., the Game Commission will take up its prepared agenda.
+On Tuesday, April 5, beginning at 8:30 a.m., the Board will take up its prepared agenda to adopt hunting and trapping seasons and bag limits for 2016-17 among other things.
 Doors open at 7:45 a.m.

 Other Special Events